Macarthur FC: Milicic era (2020–2022)

-Macarthur FC played their first league match on 30 December 2020, in a derby match against Western Sydney Wanderers at Western Sydney Stadium.
+Macarthur played their first league match on 30 December 2020, in a derby match against Western Sydney Wanderers at Western Sydney Stadium.
 The Bulls went on to win 1–0 over the Wanderers, with Mark Milligan scoring the first league goal for the club in the 72nd minute of the match, assisted by Beñat from a free kick.
 Macarthur then played their first league match at Campbelltown against Central Coast Mariners on 3 January 2021, losing 2–0 in front of a home crowd of 4,538.
 The club would go winless in their next three home matches before a 4–0 win over Adelaide United led the Bulls to achieve their first victory at home.
 Matt Derbyshire scored the first hat-trick for the club.
 Notably, NSW Premier Gladys Berejiklian was unveiled as Macarthur’s number 1 ticket holder prior to the match.
 Milicic led his side towards top 6 of the A-League ladder, peaking at second to third place by March, and finishing at 6th by the end of the league season.
 From the end of March to early April, Macarthur achieved three consecutive victories, triumphing over Western United, Wellington Phoenix and Perth Glory, leading them to take second place behind the Mariners.
 In their first finals series match, Macarthur FC defeated Central Coast Mariners 2–0 in extra time.
 The club went down to 10 men after James Meredith was sent off in the 75th minute before a goal each in extra time by Charles M'Mombwa and Michael Ruhs sealed the Bulls qualification to the semi-final.
 Macarther would fall to a 2–0 defeat against eventual champions Melbourne City in that semi-final stage on 20 June 2023.
 The venue was set at Jubilee Stadium, instead of City's home ground in Melbourne, due to crowd restrictions imposed as a result of the COVID-19 pandemic in Victoria.

 Following the conclusion of the season, Mark Milligan announced his retirement on 2 June 2021, making 24 competitive appearances for the Bull prior to the announcement.
 Both Beñat Etxebarria and Markel Susaeta would later announce their retirement on 29 June 2021.
 Four days prior, Macarthur FC confirmed the departure of Ivan Franjic, Loic Puyo, Walter Scott, Yianni Nicolaou, Milislav Popovic and Kyle Cimenti from their squad.
 Denis Genreau became the first recipient of the Macarthur Medal as part of Macarthur FC’s inaugural end of season award ceremony.
 Matt Derbyshire finished as top goalscorer for the club, having scored 14 goals during the season, with 7 of those in his first 12 A-League games.